ACEnglish/kanpig/README.md

 # 👪 Trio Mode

-A proband along with their mother and father can be joint genotyped simultaneously with `kanpig trio`.The goal of a separate module is to increase genotyping accuracy in the proband as well as consistently applying shared haplotypes to the same paths through the variant graph, thus decreasing mendelian errors and more precisely identifying de novo SVs.
+A proband along with their mother and father can be joint genotyped simultaneously with `kanpig trio`.
+The goal of a separate module is to increase genotyping accuracy in the proband as well as consistently applying shared haplotypes to the same paths through the variant graph, thus decreasing mendelian errors and more precisely identifying de novo SVs.

 This mode works by running a MeanShift clustering on haplotype lengths to determine the value of K for Kmedoids clustering.
-After the haplotypes are clustered, the genotyper tests the liklihood of all possible inheritance patterns given each haplotype's coverage.
+After the haplotypes are clustered, the genotyper tests the likelihood of all possible inheritance patterns given each haplotype's coverage.

 ### `--msmin`